 Does the Surrogate Mother’s DNA Transfer to the Child?

-The specifics of genetics can be difficult for some people to understand.
-But here is an attempt at simplifying things.
-Genes (which carry the traits passed onto the child) are found in DNA.
-Every person is unique and has their own DNA.
-DNA is a two-strand molecule with one strand from the egg donor and another strand from the sperm donor.
+The specifics of genetics can be a complicated topic, but here is our attempt at simplifying things.
+Genes (which carry the traits passed onto the child) are found in DNA, a two-strand molecule with one strand from the egg donor and another strand from the sperm donor.
 When passing down DNA, the child only carries DNA from these two individuals.
 There is no room to add on more DNA.

 If this is a bit hard to grasp, allow us to put it another way.
 DNA is not something that can be “picked up or transferred” once the egg and sperm have been fused.
 This means that a person’s DNA is set in stone and is unchangeable from this point on.
 Therefore, it doesn’t matter in whose womb the embryo is carried.
 The DNA is not going to change nor does the baby take on the surrogate’s own DNA.